The best hotels in Tartu

 The Tartu Old Observatory is free to enter the grounds but rarely has anything happening inside unless you book a guided session in advance.
 Set expectations accordingly.

-Tartu's best neighborhoods
+Tartu's best hotel regions

 The Old Town wins for most visitors: you're steps from Town Hall Square, the Emajogi riverbank, and every cafe worth sitting in.
 Student-heavy Annelinn is cheaper but requires a bus ride.
 Supilinn, the quirky 'Soup Town' district northwest of center, suits slow travelers who like character over convenience.